Investments & Securities

 |Race/Ethnicity||Number of Grads|

-Investments and Securities appeals to people across the globe.
-About 11.4% of those with this major are international students.
+Americans aren’t the only ones with an interest in Investments and Securities.
+About 4.6% of those with this major are international students.

 How Much Do Investments & Securities Majors Make?